davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 Of course there are a few caveats.
 With small model classes, model misspecification can be a much worse issue for value-based than policy-based algorithms.
 And without strict positivity, the use of greedy policies in value-based algorithms can lead to problems of extrapolation beyond the support of the data that we have assume away in this work.

-Full details as well as some larger scale expeirments on a bandit version of CIFAR can be found in the [paper](https://arxiv.org/abs/2006.15368).
+Full details as well as some larger scale experiments on a bandit version of CIFAR can be found in the [paper](https://arxiv.org/abs/2006.15368).
 And don't hesitate to reach out with comments or questions.

+---

+**Acknowledgements**

+Thanks to Will Whitney for editing this post.
+And thanks to my co-authors Will Whitney (again), Rajesh Ranganath, and Joan Bruna.

 ---